-Calculate the correlation correct in time between two variables The correlation is calculated for each grid cell, ignoring missing values.
+cor time: Calculate the correlation correct in time between two variables

+The correlation is calculated for each grid cell, ignoring missing values.
+This calculates the Pearson correlation coefficient.

 - var1 (str) The first variable - var2 (str) The second variable

 If you wanted to calculate the temporal correlation coefficient between variables x and y in a dataset, you would do this: